Seki1996/Seki1996/README.md

 ### Student Performance

-**Goal:** To analyze are there any factors who predict students performance.
+**Goal:** To analyze if there are any factors which predict students performance.

 **Code:** [`Student Performance`](https://github.com/Seki1996/example/blob/main/Students%20performance%20Analysis.xlsx)

-**Description:** In quest to determine are there and if there are, what are the factors that contribute to students performance.
+**Description:** In the quest to determine the presence of and type of factors that contribute to students performance.
 Fields in this dataset are gender, race, parent's education, test preparation courses.
 Data cleaning is also done in Excel.

 **Skills:** data cleaning, data analysis, data visualization.